Apple AR/VR Projects

 In 2011, Apple filed a patent for an augmented reality feature in the Maps app related to mapping the distance to notable landmarks.
 With the camera, a user could look at the area around them and get real-time estimations of the distance between two points along with overlays of relevant information.

-Apple's work on a virtual reality headset is in the prototype stage, so it could be years before a product launches, if it does.
-Apple often creates prototypes that never go on to become actual products, so there's a possibility that its virtual reality work could be shelved if the company doesn't feel that it's a worthwhile market to enter.
+Apple's work on both "smart glasses" and a virtual reality headset is still in the prototype stage, so it could be years before a product launches.
+Apple often creates prototypes that never go on to become actual products, so there's a possibility that its virtual and augmented reality work could be shelved if the company doesn't feel that it's a worthwhile market to enter, or it could be implemented in a simpler way.